lafleurdeboum/servicewall/README.md

     # braise stop

 (you indeed get the corresponding `disable` and `start` and `stop` options).
-Once started, the default behaviour is to drop all that come in, excepted for `ssh` from anywhere and `DHCP` from the local network.
-All that go out is allowed.

 Note that ServiceWall starts before the nework target.
 At that point the interfaces are not connected at all.
 It's acutally reloaded when the connection is established to a realm.
 To have details on the status, use :

     # braise status

-And you can check the table of rules applied for the realm we're connected to :
+Once started, the default behaviour is to drop all that come in, excepted for `ssh` from anywhere and `DHCP` from the local network.
+All that go out is allowed.
+You can check the table of rules applied for the realm we're connected to :

     # braise show table

-Particuliar attention was taken to logs.
-Logs are stored in systemd's `servicewall-logs.service`.
-Journald takes care it can't fill the hard drive, and that it's readable only to staff.
-Firewall logs are critical information, and with this setup you can choose who has access.
-In Arch it's controlled with an access list, you can view it with :

-    # getfacl /var/log/journal

-The firewall logs all that it drops.
-There's a log processor tool included ;
-try it with

-    # braise show logs

-or

-    # braise show logs -w since NUMBER_OF_SECONDS

-The `-w|--with-names` option lets it show hostnames.
-This will let you see what services queries were dropped.
-Now if the service name begins with a `<` it means that it is the source that is operating the service, not the destination.
-It might be a packet that iptables failed to recognize as belonging to an established connection.

 ServiceWall works with service definitions provided by [jhansonxi](https://www.blogger.com/profile/02954133518928245196).
 They link a